Injuries – 1; First week of Challenge Weymouth training schedule – 0

 My blog has also received a lot of traffic from Poland this week.
 I don’t speak Polish, but a quick use of Google Translate suggests that I was being used on a forum as an example of someone who is 30kg overweight but is still able to exercise.
 The topic was about the persecution of obese people.
 I don’t mind being used as an example, but I object to the suggestion that I am (or have been) 30kg overweight… if I only weighed 6st (84lbs/39kg) then I would be severely underweight!
 Maybe I’ve misunderstood the article.
 If any of my readers speak Polish, I’d love to know what the discussion was all about: http://forum.gazeta.pl/forum/w,567,150970875,,Dyskryminacja_otylych_wreszcie_ktos_glosno_walczy.html?v=2

-My husband shared the following interview with junior pro-cyclist Jasper Styuven with me: http://www.manualforspeed.com/development/blue-or-blue/ He knows how much I love my clothing/bike etc to match!
+My husband shared an interview with junior pro-cyclist Jasper Stuyven with me.
+He knows how much I love my clothing/bike etc to match!

 I’ve been failing in my diet this week, as I’ve been feeling down about being injured and unable to exercise, however, I thought this article on Greatist was worth reading: 67 Science-backed ways to lose weight